How fit should you be. Fitness forecasting into the future.

 This amount of strength training will ensure that your body doesn’t let you down when wanting to enjoy your retirement.
 However, it is important to plan progressions to this amount of training well and safely!
 This is where we come in.

-Our role could involve helping you with gym programs; making sure you are working at the right intensities to get the most value out of your time; and ensure that things progress at the right pace to make sure it’s safe and ‘injury proof’!
+Our role could involve helping you with gym programs; making sure you are using good technique and working at the right intensities to get the most value out of your time; and ensure that things progress at the right pace to make sure it’s safe and ‘injury proof’!

 In addition, these guidelines recommend 150-300 minutes of physical activity per week.
 The actual amount depends on the intensity of your activities, and how much time you spend being sedentary.